SpringCPlusPlus/intro-to-github-sadmirc1/README.md

 ## :octocat: Understanding the GitHub flow

-The GitHub flow is a lightweight workflow that allows you to experiment and collaborate on your projects easily, without the risk of losing your previous work.
+The GitHub flow is a lightweight workflow that a llows you to experiment and collaborate on your projects easily, without the risk of losing your previous work.

 ### Repositories